TritonDataCenter/rfd/rfd/0034/README.md

 # Allowing user migrations

-There will be two settings controlling whether a user is allowed to migrate their instances.
+There will two settings controlling whether a user is allowed to migrate their instances.
 These settings can only be set by an operator.

-- **CN.traits.user_migration_allowed** (boolean) trait on the CN can be set to 'true' to allow *user migration* of their instances on this CN, or 'false' to disallow migration.
-A missing value will imply a 'false' value.
+- **sdc.migration.user_migration_allowed** (boolean) trait on the global SDC sapi object.
+When set to 'true' allows *user migration* for *any* of their instances on any CN, or 'false' to disallow allow user migrations.
+This setting can be overruled on a per-instance basis by the *vm.internal_metadata.user_migration_allowed* setting (see below).

-  - should we also allow the **eol** trait?

-  Example:

-      $ sdc-cnapi /servers/$CN -X POST -d '{"traits": { "allow_user_migration": true }}'
+      $ sdc-migrate settings
+      $ sdc-migrate set allow_user_migrations true
-      $ sdc-migrate allow-cn $CN
+      $ sdc-migrate set allow_user_migrations false

 - **vm.internal_metadata.user_migration_allowed** (boolean) property on the
   instance can be set to 'true' to allow *user migration* of this instance, or